 Pocha - salty tea churned with butter, a Tibetan staple

-Mcleod Ganj to Naddi Trek (10 Kms, 2 hours): A small hamlet situated at ridge of hill near Mcleod Ganj.
+Mcleod Ganj to Naddi Trek (10 Kms, 2 hours): A small hamlet situated at the ridge of the hill near Mcleod Ganj.
 It’s a road trek passing Dal Lake.
-A must visit for photographers and nature lovers.
+A must-visit for photographers and nature lovers.

 Dharmshala Cricket Stadium: After His Holiness Dalai Lama, Dharmshala is nowadays identified by its magnificent Cricket Stadium.
-One among the highest cricket stadiums around world.
-Beautifully architected with awesomely painted in red.
+One among the highest cricket stadiums around the world.
+Beautifully architected and awesomely painted in red.

 Horse Riding: You can enjoy the panoramic beauty of Kangra valley and scenic deodar forests riding on a well-trained horse.
-A full-day or a half-day tour here will be accompanied with a horse along with a guide.
-What else can give ultimate satisfaction than riding like a noble on a horse back through this charming little town!
+A full-day or a half-day tour here will be accompanied by a horse along with a guide.
+What else can give ultimate satisfaction than riding like a noble on a horseback through this charming little town!
 Try horse riding and the experience are definitely worth it.

 Temperature: Max.
 38 C in June; Min.
 0 C in Jan.

 Best season: January to June; September to December.
-July-August is rainy season.
+July-August is the rainy season.

 Approach: We will take you :) , leave us with your enquiry and we will write back to you